Getting Started with Kavi Software

 The contents of the subject line of an email (i.e., the line headed by 'Subject:').
 Spam filters will reject (delete) emails with empty subject lines.
 Some mailing lists automatically add a prefix to the contents of the subject line to identify the list before forwarding emails to subscribers.
 When composing an email to post to a mailing list, take the time to compose a meaningful subject line to help distinguish this message from other messages on similar subjects.

-Term used by Kavi Groups.
-A submitter is the user who added an item to a group, such as a document or an event.
+Kavi Groups term.
+The Submitter is the user who added an item to a group, such as a document or an event.

 T